Nibble BIkes logo

 Ride Defensively

-Defensive riding is a mindset that prioritizes safety and anticipates potential hazards on the road.
-Assume that other road users may not see you and be prepared for sudden stops or lane changes.
+Defensive riding is a mindset that prioritises safety and anticipates potential hazards on the road.
+Assume that cars and other road users may not see you and be prepared for sudden stops or lane changes.
 Keep a safe following distance from vehicles ahead, and avoid riding in blind spots.
 Always use your mirrors to stay aware of your surroundings and make adjustments to maintain a clear line of sight.
+Stay focused at all times and continually monitor the movements of nearby vehicles because a moment’s distraction can lead to a serious crash.

 Obey Traffic Rules and Speed Limits

 As a motorcyclist, you share the road with other vehicles, and following traffic rules is essential for everyone's safety.
-Adhere to speed limits and avoid reckless maneuvers, such as lane splitting or weaving through traffic.
+Adhere to speed limits and avoid reckless maneuvres like lane filtering (lane splitting) where it’s not permitted.
+Violating these road rules can result in heavy penalties and serious harm to yourself and others.
 Remember that excessive speed reduces your reaction time, making it harder to avoid potential hazards.

 Stay Visible and Communicate

+While riding a motorbike is a fun and rewarding challenge that gets you from A to B, it's important to remember that motorcycle riders are some of the most vulnerable road users.
 Enhancing your visibility on the road is crucial to alerting other drivers of your presence.
 Wear brightly colored or reflective clothing, especially during low-light conditions.
-Utilize your motorbike's headlights, even during the day, to increase your visibility.
+Utilise your motorbike's headlights, even during the day, to increase your visibility.
 Signal your intentions clearly and well in advance, using hand signals and turn indicators to communicate with other road users.

 Be Cautious in Inclement Weather